Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 The vagus nerve develops from the 4th and subsequent visceral arches.
 It is the longest of the cranial nerves.
-The vagus nerve - mixed "has 3 nuclei: 1) a sensitive nucleus of a solitary path; 2) motor - double core; 3) parasympathetic - the posterior nucleus of the vagus nerve (nucleus dorsalis neri vagi).
-The parasympathetic nucleus is located in the medulla oblongata between the nucleus of the hypoglossal nerve and the nucleus of the solitary tract, in the triangle of the vagus nerve (trigonum n. vagi), more superficial than the double nucleus.
-The vagus nerve exits medulla oblongata in its posterior lateral groove (sulcus lateralis posterior), below glossopharyngeal nerve.
-Its 10-15 roots form a thick nerve trunk, which, together with the glossopharyngeal and accessory nerves, leaves the cranial cavity through the anterior jugular foramen (foramen jugulare).
-The internal jugular vein passes through the posterior part of the opening.
-In the jugular foramen, the sensitive part of the vagus nerve forms a small upper or jugular node (ganglion superior, PNA; g. jugulare, BNA, ZhA) ..
-Below the jugular foramen is another sensory fusiform node.
-This is the lower or knotty node (ganglion inferius, PNA; g. nodosum BNA, JNA).
+The vagus nerve - mixed” has 3 nuclei: 1) the sensitive nucleus of the solitary tract; 2) motor - double core; 3) parasympathetic - posterior nucleus of the vagus nerve (nucleus dorsalis neri vagi).
+The parasympathetic nucleus is located in the medulla oblongata between the nucleus of the hypoglossal nerve and the nucleus of the solitary tract, in the triangle of the vagus nerve (trigonum n. vagi), superficial to the double nucleus.
+The vagus nerve comes out medulla oblongata in its posterior lateral groove (sulcus lateralis posterior), below glossopharyngeal nerve.
+Its 10-15 roots form a thick nerve trunk, which leaves the cranial cavity together with the glossopharyngeal and accessory nerves through the anterior section of the jugular foramen (foramen jugulare).
+The internal jugular vein passes through the posterior part of the foramen.
+In the jugular foramen, the sensitive part of the vagus nerve forms a small superior or jugular node (ganglion superior, PNA; g. jugulare, BNA, VA).
+Below the jugular foramen there is another spindle-shaped sensory node.
+This is the lower or nodular node (ganglion inferius, PNA; g. nodosum BNA, JNA).

-Initially, in embryos 9-11 mm long, the vagus nerve is presented as a group of longitudinal bundles of nerve fibers.
-They can be traced to the level of the bifurcation of the trachea, then the stomach and further to the small intestine.
+Initially, in embryos 9-11 mm in length, the vagus nerve is presented as a group of longitudinal bundles of nerve fibers.
+They can be traced to the level of the trachea bifurcation, then the stomach and further to the small intestine.

 Quite early in embryos 12 mm long, bundles of vagus nerve fibers begin to form the esophageal plexus (plexus esophageus).
-This process is quickly completed, already in embryos 14-23 mm long, with the formation of the anterior and posterior vagal trunks (truncus vagalis anterior et truncus vagalis posterior).
-From the formed food plexus, thin nerve branches are formed that penetrate the thickness of the wall of the esophagus.
+This process quickly ends, already in embryos 14-23 mm in length with the formation of the anterior and posterior vagal trunks (truncus vagalis anterior et truncus vagalis posterior).
+From the formed food plexus, thin nerve branches are formed that penetrate into the thickness of the wall of the esophagus.

-It should be noted that already at the early stages of prenatal ontogenesis, the esophageal plexus is a holistic formation and the exchange of fibers between both vagus nerves takes place in it.
+It should be noted that already in the early stages of prenatal ontogenesis, the esophageal plexus is an integral formation and there is an exchange of fibers between both vagus nerves.

 After leaving the cranial cavity, the vagus nerve descends down to the neck.
-IN upper section carotid triangle, it is located between the internal carotid artery and the internal jugular vein, and in the middle and lower part of it; lah - between the common carotid artery and the internal jugular vein.
+IN upper section carotid triangle it is located between the internal carotid artery and the internal jugular vein, and in the middle and lower parts; lah - between the common carotid artery and the internal jugular vein.

-This neurovascular bundle is located under the group; dino-cleidomastoid muscle.
-It is surrounded by a vagina formed by the parietal sheet of the fourth fascia of the neck.
-Inside this sheath, fixed to the transverse processes of the cervical vertebrae, there are partitions that form separate chambers for the artery, vein, and nerve.
+This neurovascular bundle is located under the group; dinocleidomastoid muscle.
+It is surrounded by a vagina formed by the parietal layer of the fourth fascia of the neck.
+Inside this vagina, fixed to the transverse processes of the cervical vertebrae, there are partitions that form separate chambers for the artery, vein and nerve.

-The conductors of the general somatic afferent sensitivity arise from the neurons of the superior or jugular node of the vagus nerve.
-They go to the skin of the posterior wall of the outer ear canal and to the skin of the auricle.
-The conductors of the general visceral afferent sensitivity arise from the neurons of the inferior or nodular ganglion and go to the dura mater of the posterior cranial fossa, to the pharynx, larynx, trachea, esophagus, as well as to the organs and vessels of the thoracic and large part abdominal cavity.
+Conductors of general somatic afferent sensitivity arise from neurons of the superior or jugular ganglion of the vagus nerve.
+They are directed to the skin of the posterior wall of the outer ear canal and to the skin area of the auricle.
+Conductors of general visceral afferent sensitivity arise from the neurons of the inferior or nodular ganglion and go to the dura mater of the posterior cranial fossa, to the pharynx, larynx, trachea, esophagus, as well as to the organs and vessels of the thoracic and significant parts abdominal cavity.

-Conductors of special visceral afferent sensitivity also arise from the neurons of the lower
+Conductors of special visceral afferent sensitivity also arise from neurons of the lower

-or knotted knot.
-They conduct taste information from the taste buds scattered in the epithelium of the epiglottis (epiglottis).
+or nodular node.
+They conduct taste information from taste buds scattered in the epithelium of the epiglottis (epiglottis).

-The following branches depart from the head of the vagus nerve between its upper and lower sensory nodes: 1) sheath branch (r. meningeus), which returns through the jugular foramen to innervate the dura mater of the posterior cranial fossa; 2) ear branch (r. auricular is) - to the back wall of the external auditory canal and to the skin of the auricle.
-This is the only cutaneous branch of all the main nerves that are not related to the system trigeminal nerve.
-It goes through the mastoid canal temporal bone(canaliculus mastoideus) from the jugular fossa (fossa jugularis) of the temporal bone, crosses the descending segment of the canal facial nerve, goes through tympanic cavity and exits through the tympanomastoid gland (fissura tymponomastoidea).
+The following branches depart from the head of the vagus nerve between its superior and inferior sensory nodes: 1) the meningeal branch (g. meningeus), which returns through the jugular foramen to innervate the dura mater of the posterior cranial fossa; 2) auricular branch (g. auricular is) - to the posterior wall of the external auditory canal and to the area of the skin of the auricle.
+This is the only cutaneous branch of all the main nerves not related to the system trigeminal nerve.
+It goes through the mastoid canaliculus temporal bone(canaliculus mastoideus) from the jugular fossa (fossa jugularis) of the temporal bone, crosses the descending segment of the canal facial nerve, goes through tympanic cavity and exits through the tympanomastoid tissue (fissura tymponomastoidea).

 In the cervical part, a connecting branch departs from the vagus nerve to the IX pair of cranial nerves (r.communicans cum n. glossopharyngeo).